digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/org-management/licensing/cloud.md

 If you are an existing user and wish to update to trial subscriptions, follow these steps:

 1. Navigate to the desired Workspace.
-2. If you are not currently on a paid plan and have not yet used your free trial, you will see a **Start Trial** banner within the ToolJet dashboard.
+2. If you are not currently on a paid plan and have not yet used your free trial, you will see a **Start Trial** banner within the JumpStart dashboard.
 Click on the **Start free trial** button inside this banner to initiate your 14-day trial.

 <div style={{textAlign: 'center'}}>